elasticio/api-docs/source/includes/_users.md

 This endpoint performs delete of the user and associated data:

-* all teams, when the user is the only member
+* all teams, where the user is the only member
 * component repositories, which belongs to deleted teams
 * component builds, which belongs to deleted repositories
 * lookups